jy2xj/NewsSummarizer/README.md

 <h3>Description</h3>

 <p> Use this app to get a summary of a news article.
 By putting in a URL, you have the option of getting a summary, the full article, or going straight to the web link.
 All article urls will be stored, so they can be accessed later.
-Photos of the app can be viewed in the <b>screenshots</b> folder</p>
+Photos of the app can be viewed in the <b>screenshots</b> folder.

+<b>JSoup</b> was used to get the title and article from the text, and <b>Apache Opennlp</b> was used to separate the text into sentences.
+I created an algorithm that uses keywords to summarize the article.</p>

 <h3>Installation instructions</h3>